tmilev/calculator/README.md

 ### Prerequisites
 1. **OS**.
 For now, we support **Linux only**.
 Windows and Mac OS support could be added in the future (depending on resources).
 We have explicit support for the following distros.
-- Ubuntu   (all systems using the apt-get package manager should work too, but that hasn't been tested);
+- Ubuntu   (all systems using the apt package manager should work too, but that hasn't been tested).
 - CentOS   (all systems using the yum package manager should work too, but that hasn't been tested).
 - We will add your Linux flavor upon request.
 We may need your help with your package manager.
 2. **subversion/git**. needed to download the source.